OlivierLDff/FlatBuffersDlc/README.md

 Use C++11 style scoped and strongly typed enums in generated C++.
 This also implies --no-prefix.
 Associated flag is `--scoped-enums`.

+**TREE**

+Add relative path from tree to file in generated include directory.
+For example if you generated file is `foo/bar/foobar.fbs` and generated directory is `src`, then file will be flatbuffers header will be generated as `src/foo/bar/foobar_generated.h`

 **DEPENDENCIES**

 Add dependencies to the target `Target`.